UMAprotocol/docs/docs/tutorials/cli-tool.md

 ## Prerequisites

-Before beginning this tutorial, please make sure your environment is set up correctly by following the instructions in the [Prerequisites](prerequisites.md).
+Before beginning this tutorial, please make sure your environment is set up correctly by following the instructions in the [Setup Guide](tutorials/setup.md).
 After completing this section, you should:

 - Have the protocol repo cloned.
 - Be running an instance of Ganache on port 9545.